Colimits of internal categories: Constructing finite -colimits of internal categories via simpler colimits

 \item Next, form the coequaliser $P: \D \to \C$ of the parallel pair of internal functors $KF$ and $KG$.

 Note that since $K$ coequalises $F.\varepsilon_\A$ and $G.\varepsilon_\A$, the functors $KF$ and $KG$ agree on objects.
-In Proposition \ref{prop coequaliser when agree on objects} we show that if $\E$ has pullback stable coequalisers then $\CatE$ has coequalisers of parallel pairs of internal functors that agree on objects. \end{enumerate}
+In Proposition \ref{prop coequaliser when agree on objects} we show that if $\E$ has pullback-stable coequalisers then $\CatE$ has coequalisers of parallel pairs of internal functors that agree on objects. \end{enumerate}

 Finally, in Section \ref{sec: coeqaulisers finish} we show that for abstract reasons these steps combine in such a way that $Q:= PK: \B \to \C$ is the coequaliser of the original parallel pair $F, G: \A \to \B$.
 We prove Proposition \ref{coequaliser out of discrete category}, as required for step (1) above, using the following two auxiliary constructions.